 A six-meter metal beam that fell from a building’s sixth level and struck a worker before collapsing down a busy City of London street has resulted in sentences for two construction businesses.

 The 32kg beam hit a 38-year-old man while he was on a third-storey access platform, breaking six ribs and fracturing three vertebrae.
 The self-employed sub-contractor was in hospital for a week and unable to work for two months.

-“The incident was entirely preventable.
-The risks were foreseeable and the measures that needed to be in place are well-known in the industry and were readily implemented afterwards.
+“This might have been avoided at any time.
+The dangers were foreseeable and the procedures that needed to be in place are well-known in the industry and were readily implemented subsequently.